Lucid Trading FAQ: 50+ Questions Answered

 Can you use hedging strategies?

-Hedging within a single account is permittedâsimultaneously holding long and short positions on different instruments or timeframes as part of your strategy.
+Hedging within a single account is permittedâsimultaneously holding long and short positions on different instruments as part of your strategy.
 However, cross-account hedging is prohibitedâyou cannot hedge one Lucid account against another Lucid account by taking opposite positions on the same instrument.
-This prevents traders from guaranteed-win scenarios where one account profits while the other loses, with both remaining eligible for payouts.
-Single-account hedging for legitimate risk management is fine.

 What constitutes prohibited trading activity?

-Prohibited activities include: latency arbitrage exploiting execution delays, cross-account hedging between multiple Lucid accounts, account sharing or allowing others to trade your account, multi-account collusion where multiple traders coordinate to game payouts, copy trading from external signal sources you don't control, HFT strategies designed to manipulate fill logic, and trading from restricted countries via VPN.
-Violations result in account termination, payout forfeiture, and potential permanent ban from Lucid Trading.
+Prohibited activities include: latency arbitrage exploiting execution delays, cross-account hedging between multiple Lucid accounts, account sharing or allowing others to trade your account, multi-account collusion where multiple traders coordinate to game payouts, HFT strategies designed to manipulate fill logic, and trading from restricted countries via VPN.
+Violations result in account termination, payout forfeiture, and potential permanent ban.

 Platform & Technical Questions